Welcome to Approach - Avoid

 We spend all day Approaching and Avoiding to survive.

-The keys to physical survival include food, water, air, shelter, sleep, and keeping yourself and your loved ones healthy and safe.
-For cultural safety, we want to belong and feel respected within our community/in-group and have solid self-esteem to make it through each day.
+For cultural survival, we want to belong and feel respected within our community/in-group and have solid self-esteem to make it through each day.

 A quote from the Handbook of Approach and Avoid: